PedroAsantos/Nursing-Home-Manager/README.md

   * See Medicine Schedule from one given patient;
   * See diseases from one given patient;
   * See appointments of one given patient;
-  * See schedule from one given Human Resources;
+  * See schedule from one given Human Resource;
-  * See missed shifts from one given Human Resources;
+  * See missed shifts from one given Human Resource;

 ## Demo
 ![Demo](https://image.ibb.co/dtPUz5/Final_Video_1.gif)